 Photo by David Loomis

-Katherine E. “Katie” Caldwell, a Natural Sciences and Mathematics major at IUP, takes a break during a public-service announcement on the Nov.
+Katherine E. “Katie” Caldwell, a Kopchick College of Natural Sciences and Mathematics major at IUP, takes a break during a public-service announcement on the Nov.
 1, 2009, Global Alert program on the proposed IUP “green fee.”

 On the Oct.
 11, 2009, Global Alert program, Michael Kesner (left), president of Friends of White’s Woods, and forester David Babyak debate a plan to manage the 250-acre forest near the Indiana University of Pennsylvania campus.
 Under the plan before the White Township Board of Supervisors, 21 percent of the timber in the forest would be cut and the revenue from its sale would go to the local government.